Lets Journey Safely Together

 Everyone have access to our contactless alcohol sanitisers, cleaning solution spray bottles, and paper towels at the end of class.
 Our teacher all are trained to wash their hands prior to distributing the yoga blocks, cleaning solution sprays and automatic sanitiser sprays to students.
 If you are one of our regular students, intro offer or membership students, you will be provided your own cleaning solution spray at our studio.
 You would also be provided with a cleaning solution spray bottle if you have hired our studio mats.
 Otherwise our teacher will bring a cleaning spray bottle to you at the end of class, or simply ask your neighbour student who has a spray bottle to spray some on your mat!

-Please sanitise your hands under the contactless alcohol sanitisers provided to you at the end of class, and wait for 30-60 seconds, before using the cleaning solution spray bottles to clean your mat.
+Please sanitise your hands under the contactless alcohol sanitisers provided to you at the end of class before using the cleaning solution spray bottles to clean your mat.

 Our teachers will show your how to safely replace your mask, and clean your mats and blocks at the end of class Please let our teachers know if you would like them to spray alcohol sanitisers on your mat after you have cleaned them.
 Remember to let the mat air dry for a minute or so without wiping on it, so the alcohol sanitiser can do its work.
 Please note that alcohol sanitisers are not good in the long run for rubber mats.